KENDAL & DISTRICT

-4.3(b) All league correspondence may be forwarded to and from clubs by e-mail, with the exception of score-cards.
-Score-cards may be scanned and e-mailed but hard copy must be sent by post in the usual time span.
+4.3(b) All league correspondence may be forwarded to and from clubs by e-mail, including score-cards.
 All officials of the League and all clubs should endeavour to provide the League with an acceptable e-mail address.

 4.4 Any number of members from each Club may attend and speak at any Annual or Extra-ordinary General Meeting; each club shall have a number of votes equal to the number of League Teams of that Club.
 A person may not act as nominee for more than one team at any particular meeting.
 Each nominee shall have one vote.

 (a) Selection Committee consisting of three members.
 The Committee shall select the teams or players to represent the League as and when required.
 One member shall be the Inter League Secretary.

 (b) A Competitions Committee consisting of three members: